jasonyisong/Software-Testing-EP/README.md

 # My thoughts

-It is very suitable for the core computing function test of trading system
+It is very suitable for the core computing function test of trading system.

+If we use APEX for development, we can use utPLSQL to do a similar test.